 To open an account, just visit their office in the WestEnd shopping mall in Budapest.

 Hungary has a diverse range of banks to choose from with many of the bigger banks having hundreds of branches all over the country.
 Some of the major ones include:

 What to consider when choosing a bank?

 One thing to consider is the fees that banks charge.
 If you're from the UK in particular where free cash withdrawals are the norm, you'll be in for a shock.
 Almost everything you do in relation to your bank account costs - ATM withdrawals, over-the-counter deposits, even changing your pin number.

-The law entitles residents in Hungary to the first two cash withdrawals per month up to 150,000 HUF for free - but past that, you'll pay a fee.
+The law entitles residents in Hungary to the first two cash withdrawals per month of up to 150,000 HUF for free - but past that, you'll pay a fee.
 And that fee will be much higher if you take cash from an ATM not owned by your bank.
-So, take a look around your neighbourhood when choosing a bank.
+So, take a look around your neighborhood when choosing a bank.